Safe Medication Use During Breastfeeding

 Rx; used to treat asthma and bronchitis.

-Monitor infant for irritability, stimulation in newborn and especially preterm infants.
+Monitor infant for irritability, stimulation, and trouble sleeping in newborn and especially preterm infants.

 |tretinoin topical||Avita, Atralin, Renova, Retin A||